-That’s all she wrote for this Inkreadable installment.
+That’s all she wrote for this Inkreadable installments.
 But stay tuned.
-As always, there is more to come
+As always, there is more to come.